Connecting With Prospective Students Through Channel Talent

 highlighting areas that differentiate their courses from others and drawing

-This is a great opportunity to communicate your unique selling points to a large number of schools (8 -12).
+This is a great opportunity to communicate your unique selling points to a number of schools as groups and as individual students.
 The students have generally elected to take part and are usually very keen.
 From their perspective the session can encourage them to think further afield whilst recognising that, although the subject may be the same, the university experience can be very different between institutions.

 Format 3 insight4me

 Similar to right4me, 2

 universities will each talk to Year 12/13 students about a specific subject area.
 However, they will address a particular topic

 challenge is to distil and argue the salient points of the topic/theme and then

 offer an insight into how this might be taught as part of the degree course.
 Each university will have 30 minutes.

 Again, this is a great opportunity to communicate to a number of schools and individual students.
 This format directly supports the students and the teachers and, whilst assisting their studies, will give them a valuable and hopefully motivating insight into university study and different approaches to teaching and learning; a great chance to differentiate your courses from others whilst motivating prospective students.